sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_Integrator.rst

 .. method:: Integrator.tweakTolerances()

     Fix tolerances for SBML tests.
 In order to ensure that the results of the SBML test suite remain valid, this method enforces a lower bound on tolerance values.
 Sets minimum absolute and relative tolerances to Config::CVODE_MIN_ABSOLUTE and Config::CVODE_MIN_RELATIVE respectively.

+.. method:: Integrator.setIndividualTolerance(index, value)

+    Sets absolute tolerance for individual species, will only be used for CVODEIntegrator.
+    Note that this tolerance is based on the amount of species, and will be stored in absolute_tolerance.

+    :param int index: index of individual species
+    :param double value: tolerance value to set

+.. method:: Integrator.getConcentrationTolerance()

+    Gets the tolerance vector based on concentration of species, will only be used for CVODEIntegrator.

+.. method:: Integrator.setConcentrationTolerance(value)

+    Sets the tolerance based on concentration of species, will only be used for CVODEIntegrator.
+    First converts the concentration tolerances to amount tolerances by multiplying the compartment volume of species.
+Whichever is smaller will be stored in absolute_tolerance and used in the integration process.

+    :param double/double list value: tolerance value to set

 CVODE